London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 MedTech Venture Builder Collaborative Centre of Excellence

-The MedTech Venture Builder (MVB) is a 12-month structured programme in two stages to help accelerate the translation of promising medical technologies into robust, investment-ready healthcare ventures.
+The MedTech Venture Builder (MVB), now in its 2nd year, is a 12-month structured programme in two stages to speed-up the commercial translation of promising medical technologies into robust, investment-ready healthcare ventures.

-Supporting companies from across the UK, the MVB, the first of its kind, is a collaborative effort between London’s leading academic institutions, King’s College London (lead), Queen Mary University London, City, University of London, and St. George’s University London.
+Supporting companies from across the UK, the MVB, the first of its kind, is a collaborative effort between London’s leading academic institutions, King’s College London (lead), Queen Mary University London, and City & St. George's University London.

 King's College London, Queen Mary University of London, City, University of London, St George's University of London logos